Backpacking Point Reyes National Seashore

 Day 1

-Our adventure begins as we travel to the starting trailhead near Bear Valley Visitor Center.
+Our adventure begins as we travel to the starting trailhead.
 The air is crisp with the scent of coastal flora as we hike through dense Douglas Fir forests and open meadows dotted with wildflowers.
 The trail gradually descends towards the coast, offering glimpses of the Pacific Ocean in the distance.
-After a few hours of hiking, we will arrive at our camp for the next two days nestled on a bluff near the beach.
-We will spend the evening listening to the rhythmic crashing of waves against the shore as your guide prepares a delicious dinner.
+After a few hours of hiking, we will arrive at our camp for the next two days.
+You will time to relax while your guide prepares a delicious dinner.

 Day 2